 Of all the wonderful things that we have experienced in France, it is the people that have made this such a magical journey.
 In spite of the fact that my language abilities are rudimentary at best, we have been greeted with patience, assistance and, very often some English has been spoken by almost everyone we have encountered.
 I was always taught and subsequently verified that if you treat people how you wish to be treated and it will generally be returned in kind.
 It works.
 From the people in the restaurants where we ate regularly, who were always so cheerful…

 As we took the roads out and away from Carcassonne, the massive fortress dominated the view behind us for quite a while.
-Even from a distance the towers could be seen above the vineyards and trees until they finally disappeared from view and, for us, became only a memory.
-The narrow country roads we were now traveling were designated a scenic bicycle route.
-Winding through the vineyard and forest covered hills, these rural lanes would make for a wonderful bicycle tour between Carcassonne and the Benedictine abbey of Saint-Hilaire about 30 km away.
-Located in the picturesque valley of the…
+Even from far away the towers could be seen above the vineyards and trees until they finally disappeared from view and, for us, became a distant, wonderful memory.

-I was born and grew up in Florida, and just to the south of my birthplace is St. Augustine, the oldest continuously occupied European-established settlement in the continental United States.
+Just to the south of my birthplace in Florida is St. Augustine, the oldest European-established city in the continental United States.
 St. Augustine is a charming and historical city, and location of the Castillo de San Marcos, the oldest fort in the United States, whose construction began in 1672.
-It is a place of imagination and wonder for the young schoolboy I was when I first saw the imposing structure on the waterfront in St. Augustine.
-It is a source of pride that such an ancient structure has survived the centuries.…
+It is a place of imagination and wonder for the young schoolboy I was when I first saw the imposing structure on the waterfront.
+I never imagined that a place like Carcassonne could exist.

 Abbeys and Castles – I - 2014